 While there are various types of photographic activity, professional photography can be broadly divided into two categories: assignment photography and stock photography.

 Assignment photography is any photography commissioned by a client.
 It covers advertising of products, portraits, weddings, school functions and other images shot on assignment.
-Most photographers spend their entire career shooting on assignments, as it provides lower financial risk for the photographer.
+Most photographers spend their entire career shooting on assignments, as it provides a lower financial risk for the photographer.
 You know that you will get paid, either before the event or after the contract has been satisfactorily completed.

 On the other hand, stock photography is photography shot on speculation, in advance of being sold.
 In going after a “perfect air balloon” shot, photographers may take several dozens, if not hundreds of shots, of air balloons that could be made available at a fair price for generic uses.
-These “surplus photos” can then be used in a multitude of ways, in newspaper articles, brochures, calendars, web sites, and many more.
+These “surplus photos” can then be used in a multitude of ways, in newspaper articles, brochures, calendars, websites, and much more.
 Instead of commissioning a photographer, many commercial and educational establishments simply buy stock photographs at a lower-cost.

 Your first step, therefore, is to determine whether you will specialize or diversify.
 If you specialize, for example as a fashion photographer, you need to strive to be the best in your field.
 If you work in several areas, you need to be competent in each area or even outstanding.
 You can either exclusively shoot on assignment or stock, or like many other photographers, combine the two.
 When on assignment, some photographers take the opportunity to shoot pictures of their surroundings or events that they put in their own stock collection.